 Forest Legacy Program

 The Utah Division of Forestry, Fire and State Lands is now accepting applications for the Forest Legacy Program in federal fiscal year 2019.
 Completed applications will be due June 26, 2017.

-The Utah Division of Forestry, Fire and State Lands is accepting pre-applications for the Forest Legacy Program (FLP) in federal fiscal year 201.
+The Utah Division of Forestry, Fire and State Lands is now accepting pre-applications for the Forest Legacy Program (FLP) in federal fiscal year 2021.
 You can download the pdf form below.
 The pre-application is due on November 26, 2018.
 Please see the form below for details.
 Invitations to submit a full application for FY21 will occur in early-December.: